HarshAhalpara-001/Twitter_Data_Scrapping_without_API/README.md

-# Web Scraper for Article Data 📰
+# Web Scraper for Article Data in Twitter📰

 This project is a Python-based web scraper that extracts article data from a webpage and processes it into a structured format.
 The scraper is designed to retrieve text from specified elements and format it into single-line entries for easy data analysis and storage.